Lego Star Wars: The Skywalker Saga: Gameplay

-Unlike most Lego video games in which players have to advance through the story in a linear order, players can choose to start the game from any of the three Skywalker Saga trilogies and complete them in any order they wish.
+Unlike most Lego video games, in which players have to advance through the story in a linear order, players can choose to start the game from any of the three Skywalker Saga trilogies and complete them in any order they wish.
 All nine episodes of the Skywalker Saga are represented in the game, in comparison to the first six episodes (I-VI) represented in Lego Star Wars: The Complete Saga (2007).
 Each episode contains five main story missions, totaling 45 levels, as opposed to six levels in previous games.
-There are also short pre-levels between the five main levels that advance the story forward but do not feature collectibles like minikits or True Jedi.
-Combat has been revamped from previous titles, such as lightsaber wielders now using a variety of combos with light attacks, heavy attacks, and Force moves, and blaster characters having an over-the-shoulder camera.
+There are short pre-levels between the five main levels that advance the story forward but do not feature collectibles like minikits or True Jedi.
+Combat has been revamped from previous titles, such as lightsaber wielders using a variety of combos with light attacks, heavy attacks, and Force moves, and blaster characters having an over-the-shoulder camera.
 The game features 380 playable characters, not necessarily restricted to the nine Skywalker Saga films.

 Similar to Lego Star Wars: The Force Awakens (2016), the game's hub is not a single area, such as the Mos Eisley Cantina in Lego Star Wars: The Complete Saga, but a wide range of fully explorable planets filled with many iconic Star Wars landmarks.
 Planets and moons featured in the game include Naboo, Tatooine, Coruscant, Kamino, Geonosis, Kashyyyk, Utapau, Mustafar, Yavin 4, Hoth, Dagobah, Bespin, Endor, Jakku, Takodana, D'Qar, Starkiller Base, Ahch-To, Cantonica, Crait, Ajan Kloss, Pasaana, Kijimi, Kef Bir, and Exegol.
 Many ships have freely explorable areas in the hub as well, such as Star Destroyers and the Death Star.
 Random encounters may occur in the game's hub world.
 For example, an Imperial Star Destroyer could suddenly jump out of hyperspace and send a fleet of TIE fighters after the player.
 Players can choose to engage in dogfights with them or continue onward to progress the story.

 Lego Star Wars: The Skywalker Saga does not feature a character customization tool unlike many previous Lego video games.
-The game also includes Mumble Mode, an extra feature allowing players to switch between the game's original voice acting and having the characters mumble and grunt, akin to the style of older Lego video games.
+The game includes Mumble Mode, an extra feature allowing players to switch between the game's original voice acting and having the characters mumble and grunt, akin to the style of older Lego video games.